ansible-community/molecule-gce/README.rst

 Installation and Usage
 ======================

-Install molecule-gce and pre-requisites: pip install molecule-gce requests google-auth
+Install molecule-gce and pre-requisites pip install molecule-gce requests google-auth

 If you plan on testing Windows instances you also need pywinrm pip install pywinrm

-Create a new role with molecule using the vmware driver: molecule init role <role_name> -d gce
+Create a new role with molecule using the vmware driver molecule init role <role_name> -d gce

-Configure `<role_name>/molecule/default/molecule.yml` with required parameters :
+Configure `<role_name>/molecule/default/molecule.yml` with required parameters
-A simple config is:

 .. code-block:: yaml
    dependency: